Readability

 Link to guides

 Many readability filters are associated with an article allowing you to delve deeper into the issue and watch out for it in the future.
-Where applicable, the article is directly accessible using the icon shown to the right of the filter when you hover the mouse over the list of detectionsresults.
+Where applicable, the article is directly accessible using the icon shown to the right of the filter when you hover the mouse over the list of results.

 Readability Index